WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0201-Manage AD DS objects.md

 5. Select **Cancel** to close the **Research** **User** **Properties** dialog box.

-**Results**: After completing this exercise, you will have created and configured a user template, created a user based upon the template, and verified attributes copied from the template.
+**Results**: After completing this exercise, you'll have created and configured a user template, created a user based upon the template, and verified attributes copied from the template.

 ## Exercise 3: Manage computer objects in AD DS

 ### Scenario

-A user is unable to sign in, and a workstation has lost its connectivity to the domain and cannot authenticate users properly.
+A user is unable to sign in, and a workstation has lost its connectivity to the domain and can't authenticate users properly.
 When users attempt to access resources from this workstation, access is denied.
 You need to repair the trust relationship between the computer and the domain.

 The main tasks for this exercise are as follows: